What is acute renal failure?

 There are numerous causes of ARF.
 Some of the more common causes include:

-- Drugs such as NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) or certain antibiotics
+- ingestion of drugs such as NSAIAs (nonsteroidal anti-inflammatory analgesics) or certain antibiotics

-- Heavy metals such as lead, mercury, arsenic or thallium
+- ingestion of heavy metals such as lead, mercury, arsenic, or thallium

-- Pyelonephritis or bacterial infection of the kidney
+- pyelonephritis (a bacterial infection of the kidney)

 How is acute renal failure diagnosed?

 Diagnosis is based on medical history, clinical signs, and the results of blood and urine tests.
-Other diagnostic tests may include abdominal radiographs, abdominal ultrasound, radiographic contrast or dye studies, fine-needle aspiration or surgical biopsy of the kidneys.
+Other diagnostic tests may include abdominal radiographs (X-rays), sometimes using a radiographic contrast or dye, abdominal ultrasound, fine-needle aspiration (sampling the kidney using a long needle) or surgical biopsy of the kidneys.

 What is the treatment for acute renal failure?

 Treatment is focused on removing the circulating toxins as quickly as possible and restoring electrolyte balance.
 This is usually accomplished by administering intravenous fluids for twenty-four to ninety-six hours (1 to 4 days).
-Peritoneal dialysis and hemodialysis are rarely performed, but may be available in your area.
-If toxin exposure or a drug reaction is suspected, it is recommended that the stomach be emptied of its contents immediately, followed by administration of activated charcoal to prevent further absorption of toxins.
+Peritoneal dialysis and hemodialysis (purifying the blood of toxins, like a person waiting for a kidney transplant might receive) are rarely performed, but may be available in your area.
+If toxin exposure or a drug reaction is suspected, it is recommended that the stomach be emptied of its contents immediately, followed by the administration of activated charcoal to prevent further absorption of toxins.